Marketplace

-A marketplace, market place, or just market, is a location where people regularly gather for the purchase and sale of provisions, livestock, and other goods.
-In different parts of the world, a marketplace may be described as a souk (from Arabic), bazaar (from Persian), a fixed mercado (Spanish), itinerant tianguis (Mexico), or palengke (Philippines).
-Some markets operate daily and are said to be permanent markets while others are held once a week or on less frequent specified days such as festival days and are said to be periodic markets.
-The form that a market adopts depends on its locality's population, culture, ambient, and geographic conditions.
-The term market covers many types of trading, such as market squares, market halls, food halls, and their different varieties.
-Thus marketplaces can be both outdoors and indoors, and in the modern world, online marketplaces.
+A marketplace, market place, or simply market, is a location (physical or virtual) where people regularly gather for the purchase and sale of provisions, livestock, and other goods.
+In different parts of the world, a marketplace may be labelled a souk (from Arabic), a bazaar (from Persian), a fixed mercado (Spanish), an itinerant tianguis (Mexico), or a palengke (Philippines).
+Some markets operate daily (permanent markets) while others take place once a week or on less frequent specified days such as festival days (periodic markets).
+The form that a marketplace takes depends on a locality's population, culture, ambience, and geographic conditions.
+The term marketplace covers many locations for trading, such as market squares, market halls, food halls, and their different varieties.
+Marketplaces can be both outdoors and indoors, or (in the modern world) online.